 Join me in harnessing the healing powers of creative expression to help trauma survivors heal and become agents of change in their own communities.

-Twenty years ago, I shared a single poem that sparked a global movement against victim-blaming, inspiring thousands of survivors of gender-based and sexual violence reclaim their stories.
+In 2005, I shared a single poem - "What I Was Wearing" - that sparked a global movement against victim-blaming, inspiring thousands of survivors of gender-based and sexual violence to reclaim their stories.
+You can watch and listen to a performance reading of "What I Was Wearing" here.

-In recent years, I have been leading workshops with survivors of trauma, gender-based and sexual violence, and people with lived expereince of grief.
+In recent years, I have been leading workshops with survivors of trauma, gender-based and sexual violence, and people with lived experiences of grief and loss.
 Writing together fosters a community of belonging, in which we discover that we no longer have to be alone.
-I reacently creating the Writing Through Recovery© program, a 12-week workshop series for trauma survivors suffering from symptoms of PTSD.
-This non-clinical adaptation of Dr. Patricia Resick's groundbreaking work leverages the power of writing to help us reclaim our voices, our stories, and our very lives.
+I reacently created the Writing Through Recovery© program, a 12-week narrative justice writing workshop series for people experiencing the aftermath of trauma and loss.
+This non-clinical adaptation of Dr. Patricia Resick's groundbreaking Cognitive Processing Therapy (CPT) program leverages the power of writing to help us reclaim our voices, our stories, and our very lives.

-Some of the writings from my workshops has been brought together in anthologies.
+Some of the writings from my workshops have been brought together in anthologies.
 We’ve Been Put Through Fire & Come Out Divine challenges false narratives about sexual violence.
 We’ve Got Some Things to Say brings together the voices of 50 survivors, exposing the realities of sexual violence and predatory events and dismantling victim-blaming.
-A thrid anthology is forthoming in 2026.
+A third anthology, Making Space for the Light, is forthcoming in 2026.

 As I continue to explore and share my own journey, I invite you to join me.
 Together we can reclaim our voices, create meaning, and build communities of belonging.